 Our Workplace Wellbeing Index is a benchmark of best policy and practice.
 It will help you find out where you are doing well and where you could improve your approach to mental health in the workplace.

 The Workplace Wellbeing Index 19/20 has now closed.
 The next Index cycle will start in January 2021.
-Registration will open in late June.
+Registration is now open.
 Please complete the form and the team will be in touch.

 Taking part in our Index will enable your organisation to: